drake-loch/dm-buddy-2/README.md

 This project aims to improve the overall quality of the app for both user and developer.

-The biggest setback of the last iteration of dm-buddy was it used a cloud database.
-The thought was to be able to access your world building tools from anywhere.
-It involved account creation and database management, which began to greatly increase the scope and steer the project into a direction I wasn't happy with.
-The whole idea of DM-buddy is to be a lightweight tool, so I am going to achieve that with this project.

 # About this product

-This is a personal project of mine aimed to help me be a more effective and efficient dungeon master (or game master).
-I'm completely overhauling my app (again) in hopes to create an effective and lightweight tool.
+This is a personal project of mine aimed to help me be more effective and efficient as a dungeon master (or game master).
+I'm completely overhauling the original app in hopes to create an effective and lightweight tool.
 Now that I am a more experienced developer and dungeon master, I feel like I can create useful tools to do just that.

 When creating new campaigns or oneshots for my players, I find myself diving into world building.
 From creating settlements, points of interest, and characters, to writing plots and meaningful interactions for my players to enjoy.
 I like to be very flexible when it comes to building campaigns for my players as I like to accommodate their play styles.

 ChatGPT is a strong companion when creating new content for table top role playing games (TTRPG).
 I started using it to generate things for my world such as characters and items.
-Access to open ai's API costs money so this app does not use it.
+Access to Open AI's API costs money so this app does not use it.
 Instead a prompt is generated that can be copy and pasted to get what you need.
 These prompts are generated in such a way that you should almost always get the data you need back.

 # Tools